 In the winter, Lake Michigan provides an ever-changing living-art exhibit with the formation of ice along the 300 miles of Door County shoreline.
 The visual landscapes are fantastic; the ice varies from crystal-clear—accenting the Caribbean green of the lake—to cool glacial blues.
 But it’s not the visuals alone; the ice also makes audible sounds, which change and reach different volumes every day, depending on thickness of ice and the direction and strength of the wind.
 Although snow muffles the woods, below the ice, waves echo through caverns and push delicate shards of glass-like ice rattling across rocks and wooshing back out.

-On the western shoreline you can find what is called "ice shoves."
+On the western shoreline you can find what are called "ice shoves."
 Because Green Bay completely freezes over with ice 2–3-feet thick, the ice is continuously expanding and can force large pieces of frozen ice up and onto shore.
 Some years the combination of expanding ice and wind has seen shoves more than 10 feet high!
 These slow-forming structures have even crept onto shore far enough to cause damage to shoreline structures.

 Over on the eastern shoreline, water along the edge of the lake freezes and shallow bays also freeze over, but bigger waves and currents keep ice from fully forming across the water.
 See shallow frozen bays near Baileys Harbor at Ridges Park and nearby Toft Point Nature Preserve, which connects to Moonlight Bay.
 Cana Island also provides wondrous, icy lake views.